 These programs are provided to a very small number of students who are unable to successfully participate in mainstream core programs.

-Students with disabilities are supported under the Education Adjustment Program (EAP), which includes a process to identify and respond to the educational needs of students.
-Adjustments are made for students with disabilities to enable them to access the curriculum, achieve curriculum outcomes and participate in school life.
+The Education Adjustment Program (EAP) is used to identify and respond to the educational needs of students.
+Adjustments are made for students with disabilities to enable them to access the curriculum, achieve curriculum outcomes, and participate in College life.
 This process consists of an ongoing cycle of data collection, planning, program development, intervention, documentation, profiles, evaluation and review.

 We offer English as a Second Language (ESL) lessons to any Prep - Year 12 student whose native language is not English, and who needs additional support with learning the English language.
 Students do not have to be studying within our International Learning Community to be able to utilise ESL support.